Syxpi/auto_dl/README.md

 [@Syxpi (Well, it's me)](https://www.github.com/Syxpi)

 [@ChatGPT (Wait.
 Wtf you are doing here? get out of here.)](https://chatgpt.com) [I admit, I used ChatGPT a little]

+## Version History
+- March 12, 2024 : Auto_dl has been Released to v0.1